Five Points, Denver: Economy

 In 2002, the Denver Housing Authority acquired a 100-year-old horse barn in the Curtis Park neighborhood near Five Points.
 Developer Andrew Romanoff was in charge of a renovation in 2012 to adapt the building for use as office space, to be leased to small businesses.
 It has since opened.

 Attempts to rebuild a strong business economy on Welton Street began in 2009 with the formation of the Five Points Business District.
 The Five Points Business District has since ceased operations and funding was directed to a business improvement district.
-The Rossonian Hotel, originally The Baxter, at 2642 Welton Street is under going renovations.
-The Rossonian was managed by A. H. W. Ross who also owned the White Elephants baseball team.
+In 2024, plans to renovate The Rossonian Hotel at 2642 Welton Street were approved.